bitcoinmonolith/bitcoin/README.md

   - Have isolated wasm plugin support for mempool filters and many other things.
 For example DATUM.
   - Have plugin store on nostr.
   - Built-in plugins: DATUM, filtering plugins, delay propagation of blocks that doesnt fit into your filters based on weight of bad txs, delay like 5mins or 10mins idk.
+1 hour?
 - And way down the line, when everything is done, have a new communication protocol over http and websockets.
 It can also have PoW requirement support for read requests.
 - Unlike Satoshi clients, this will be able to work out of the box without being have to download the whole chain.